 - Explain the various types of crises and the unique effects on an individual’s body, mind, emotions, and spiritual state.

-- Explain and differentiate between critical incident stress management and long-term crisis counseling.
+- Explain and differentiate between crisis care and long-term counseling.

-- Explain and discuss various types of crisis assessment and crisis intervention techniques.
+- Explain and discuss various types of crises, crisis assessment and crisis intervention techniques.